gloliva/GroovePortal/README.md

 ### Spatial Audio

-The spatial relationship between the different points is explored in many ways:
+As the performer moves the cursor closer to a point, the sample at that point is amplified.
+As the cursor moves away from that point, the sample's amplification is reduced (and ultimatley muted).
+This allows points to be mixed in interesting ways given the spacial relationships between them.
+These relationships include:

 - The vertical and horizontal distance between the points in the same layer.
 The distance at which points are placed away from each other determines how the points interact and blend when traversing through the space.
 - Additionally, as the player traverses a single layer, a point to the left of the cursor will have a stronger output from the "Left" or 1st channel, and a point to the right of the cursor will have a stronger output from the "Right" or 2nd channel.
 If the user has a 4-channel output setup, this functionality can be extended to support the vertical relationship between the points of each layer to affect the output of channels 3 and 4.
-- The depth and dimensional distance between warp points across different layers.
+- The depth and dimensional distance of portals providing access to different layers.
 When a point is warped into, it creates a new world of sound that is spawned from that point.
-The warp point can be thought of as the "ending" of the previous layer and the "beginning" of the new layer.
+The portal can be thought of as the "ending" of the previous layer and the "beginning" of the new layer.

 ### Sample Centers